slevithan/regex/README.md

 > This option isn't enabled by default because it would prevent Regex+'s Babel plugin from emitting regex literals.
 It also has a small performance cost, and is rarely needed.
 The primary use case is tools that use `regex` internally with flag <kbd>n</kbd> disabled.

 **`plugins`** — An array of functions.
 Plugins are called in order, after applying emulated flags and interpolation, but before the built-in plugins for extended syntax.
 This means that plugins can output extended syntax like atomic groups and subroutines.
-Plugins are expected to return an updated pattern string, and are called with two arguments:
+Plugins are expected to return an object with a string property `pattern`, and are called with two arguments:

 1. The pattern, as processed so far by preceding plugins, etc.
 2. An object with a `flags` property that includes the native (non-emulated) flags that will be used by the regex.